What To Do in an Apartment Lease Buyout?

 When negotiating your apartment lease buyout, you must be aware of the current and future implications of accepting the agreement.
 The following factors can be useful to keep in mind during the negotiation:

-- Where the property is located – If the property is located at a more marketable location, the demand for housing may increase the rent potential new tenants are willing to pay which your landlord stands to take advantage of.
+• Where the property is located – If the property is located at a more marketable location, the demand for housing may increase the rent potential that new tenants are willing to pay, which your landlord stands to take advantage of.
 Your landlord may agree to a higher buyout if they expect to gain much by increasing the rent for new tenants.

-- How much it costs to move out and into a new place – Moving out can be expensive and finding a new apartment may also take some time if the buyout offer comes unexpectedly.
+• How much it cost to move out and into a new place – Moving out can be expensive, and finding a new apartment may also take some time if the buyout offer comes unexpectedly.
 Tenants should include broker fees, security deposits, and increased rent in a new location when considering a buyout offer.
 Factoring these costs into the buyout agreement can lessen your hassle in the future.

 How a Skilled NYC Residential Real Estate Attorney Can Help